Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

+To estimate uncertainties of template weights and weighted-mean age, \mh{}, and \alphafe{}, we apply Monte Carlo (MC) realizations similar to the way described in \cite{2018MNRAS.480.1973K}, M21, and \cite{2023MNRAS.526.3273C}.
+For each Voronoi-binned spectrum, we first perform a fitting with no regularization and obtain the best-fit spectrum and residuals compared to the initial input spectrum.
+Next, we add residuals with signs randomly flipped to the best-fit spectrum 100 times to obtain resampled spectra.
+Each resampled spectrum is then fitted by \ppxf{} with \texttt{regul}~$=0.1$ to reduce bias towards smooth solutions.
+Finally, we calculate uncertainties of template weights and weighted mean properties by taking the half of difference between the 16th and 84th percentiles of 100 MC realizations.

 In addition, we also apply the LS module in the GIST pipeline to compute line-strength indices of each Voronoi bin spectrum in the LIS system \citep{2010MNRAS.404.1639V} choosing the definitions provided at a spectral resolution of 8.4~\angstrom{}.
 This routine was presented by \cite{2006MNRAS.369..497K} and \cite{2018MNRAS.475.3700M}.
 Next, given the relationship between templates' properties (age, \mh{}, \alphafe{}) and line strengths, the measured line strengths can be matched to SSP-equivalent parameters by using the MCMC implementation from the package \textit{emcee} \citep{2013PASP..125..306F}.
-In this work, we follow M21 and use \hbetao{} as an age indicator and \rm{Fe5015}, \rm{Fe5270} and \rm{Fe5335}, and $\mathrm{Mg}b$ to trace metallicity and \alphafe{}.
+In this work, we follow M21 and use \hbetao{} as an age indicator and \rm{Fe5015}, \rm{Fe5270} and \rm{Fe5335}, and $\mathrm{Mg}b$ to trace metallicity and \alphafe{}, respectively.
 The Monte-Carlo simulation is run 15 times and each one uses 100 walkers and 1000 iterations to obtain uncertainties.

-After measuring all the parameters, in the next sub-sections, we compare the kinematics, mass-weighted stellar population parameters, and mass fraction distributions of the mock cube with the true values to verify the recovery ability of \ppxf{}.
+After measuring all the parameters, in the next sub-sections, we compare the kinematics, light- and mass-weighted stellar population parameters, and light/mass fraction distributions of the mock cube with the true values to verify the recovery ability of full-spectrum fitting method \ppxf{}.

-\subsection{Kinematic Maps}
+\subsection{Kinematic maps}